smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/CreateWindow/index.md

 !!! must
   1. Create and store a list of available widgets
   2. Notify SDL about widget activation/deactivation
-  3. Reject bidirectional window content duplication
+  3. Reject bidirectional window content duplication.
+Since widgets can be created with parameter `duplicateUpdatesFromWindowID`, it is prohibited for 2 widgets to have this parameter set to duplicate each other's content.
+(E.g. having widget1 that duplicates widget2 AND widget2 which duplicates widget1 is not allowed)

 !!!